 Burnout.
 This condition affects so many business owners that it almost goes without saying that you’ll experience it or be in danger of experiencing it when you run a business.
 Unfortunately, burnout is misunderstood by most people, whether you’re an entrepreneur or not, and it’s usually not taken very seriously.

-In this series, we will provide you with the real facts about burnout, as we dispel the myths that can be just as harmful as the condition, itself.
-At the same time, the content in this series will hopefully give you a great respect for it because if you’re not careful, this is something that has the potential to put you right out of commission before you even know what hit you.
+In this article, we’ll provide you with the real facts about burnout, as we dispel the myths that can be just as harmful as the condition, itself.
+At the same time, Respect for it is paramount because if you’re not careful, it’s something that has the potential to put you right out of commission before you even know what hit you.

 Burnout is Not to Be Taken Lightly